pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 _default_ experience, a user will only see only 1 kind of integer dtype, only kind of 1 bool dtype, etc. For now, a user should only get columns using `pd.NA` when explicitly opting into this.

+### Naming alternatives

+This PDEP now keeps the `pd.StringDtype` class constructor with the existing `storage` keyword and with an additional `na_value` keyword.

+During the discussion, several alternatives have been brought up.
+Both alternative keyword names as using a different constructor.
+This PDEP opted to keep using the existing `pd.StringDtype()` for now to keep the changes as minimal as possible, leaving a larger overhaul of the dtype system (potentially including different constructor functions or namespace) for a future discussion.
+See [GH-58613](https://github.com/pandas-dev/pandas/issues/58613) for the full discussion.

 ## Backward compatibility